awsdocs/amazon-cognito-developer-guide/doc_source/facebook.md

 +  [Facebook iOS SDK by Xamarin](http://components.xamarin.com/view/facebookios)
 +  [Facebook Android SDK by Xamarin](http://components.xamarin.com/view/facebookandroid)

-## Configure the External Provider in the Amazon Cognito Federated Identities Console<a name="configure-the-external-provider-in-the-amazon-cognito-console"></a>
+## Configure the external provider in the Amazon Cognito federated identities console<a name="configure-the-external-provider-in-the-amazon-cognito-console"></a>

 Use the following procedure to configure your external provider\.